jarends/werkzeug/README.md

 werkzeug looks for a '.werkzeug' file in the current directory.
 The file can be a json file or a js, which exports a config object.
-If no file was found, werkzeug looks in your user home for a config.
+~~If no file was found, werkzeug looks in your user home for a config.~~
+With 'wz -i' you can copy the default config to your project.

 This is the default config with all implemented options:
 ('assets' is the copying process)